Aug 02, 2019 · 6 min read

-Some people notice that their skin gets a little clearer when they’ve been swimming in the ocean — possibly because of the salt water — though that one may not be backed up by hard data.
-However, there is another reason your skin can benefit from a swim in the ocean (or a salt water pool): reduced stress levels.
-Seriously: as a Chicago-to-Miami transplant, nothing has changed me for the better more than impromptu trips to the beach.
+Some people notice that their skin gets a little clearer when they’ve been swimming in the ocean.
+This might be because of the salt water, though that’s not backed up by hard data.
+However, there is another potential reason your skin might benefit from a swim in the ocean (or a salt water pool): reduced stress levels.
+As a Chicago-to-Miami transplant, nothing has changed me for the better more than impromptu trips to the beach.

 Start clocking your water intake the night before you leave, since things like the recirculation of air in planes can really dry out your skin.
 You’d have to be SUPER dehydrated for it to show on your skin, but using extra moisturizer the night before you leave isn’t a bad idea.
 My sensitive skin tends to get super dry whenever I leave the damp air of the Everglades, so I always bring multiple types of moisturizing products to use all over my body (don’t forget your chapstick).

 Facial misting sprays are a soothing treat for dry, flaky, or easily irritated skin.
 It also can be incredibly soothing/cooling on sunburnt skin.
 Spray a spritz or two before applying moisturizer to help lock in more water.
 Brands like Evian and Avene sell water sprays for the face, but you can make your own with a spray bottle + mineral water.